prggmr/zf2-docpx/zend/Password/PasswordInterface.rst

     Create a password hash for a given plain text password

-    :param string $password: The password to hash
+    :param string: The password to hash

     :rtype: string The formatted password hash